ChrSchu90/PlatformIo.TCapChamp/README.md

 4. Force manual output temperature `3` on/off

 > [!IMPORTANT]
 > Keep in mind that the components are not perfect and have tolerances.
-Also the `Digital Potentiometer`
+Also, the `Digital Potentiometer`
-> works with limited steps, which can't alway be on spot.
+> works with limited steps, which can't always be on spot.
-> The `Target Temperature` is calculated and may not match the `Output Temperature` that represens the
+> The `Target Temperature` is calculated and may not match the `Output Temperature` that represents the
 > mathematically closest available resistance.
 If you want, you can use the T-Cap sensor calibration for compensation.
 >
 > Below you can find a chart with the delta between `Target Temperature`, `Output Temperature`